Degree: Bachelor of Arts (BA)

 Students seeking to complete this major and degree program must meet the general requirements for bachelor's degrees and the Unified General Education Requirements.
 Students completing this program as a secondary major while completing another undergraduate degree program do not need to satisfy the school-specific requirements associated with this major.

-The Music BA program requires that 43–51 of the total 120 credit units necessary for the degree be devoted to music study, with the remaining credits devoted to the SAGES and College of Arts and Sciences general education requirements, a possible minor program, and a liberal selection of elective courses.
+The Music BA program requires that 42–50 of the total 120 credit units necessary for the degree be devoted to music study, with the remaining credits devoted to Unified General Education Requirements (UGER), a possible minor or additional major program, and a liberal selection of elective courses.

-Music requirements include applied lessons, recital class, and jury exams on a primary performance medium; participation in ensembles; courses in music theory, eurythmics, and music history; and upper-level electives in music history/analysis/education.
+Music requirements include applied lessons, recital class, and jury exams on a primary performance medium; participation in ensembles; courses in music theory and music history & culture; and upper-level electives in music history & culture/analysis/education/technology.

 Course List Code | Title | Credit Hours |